 Do taller people tend to have more back problems because of their height?
-Almost every tall person would like the answer to this question due to the constant struggle of back pain in their daily life.
+Almost every tall person would like the answer to this question, due to the constant struggle with back pain in their daily life.

 Research reveals that taller people have a 1.5 times higher chance of experiencing back problems.
-This is because they have a greater tendency to slouch, which results in the overstretching of back ligaments and causes muscle aches.
-This article will discuss tall people back problems, their causes, and multiple ways to deal with the prevailing back pain.
+This is because they have a greater tendency to slouch, which results in the overstretching of back ligaments, and causes muscle aches.
+This article will discuss back problems for tall people, their causes, and multiple ways to deal with the prevailing back pain.

 What Causes Back Pain in Tall People?